This entry is dedicated to the topic – how to work with Rough run data, how this information can help us in our work.

 Unfortunately, Rough run data of many DME versions (by efficiency 0) exceeds data, displayed in ISTA Main menu (displaying range -200 .. +200), which means – unfortunately, it’s not possible to calculate, what efficiency would correspond, for example, +/-5%.

 Short conclusion – ISTA (Main menu: Vehicle management/Service function) IS NOT suitable for analysis of Rough run data.

 In the image: ISTA Rough run data (ECU call-up menu).

 Also, INPA usually shows similar “polarity” of Rough run data – decreased efficiency of the cylinder is displayed with >0 data value.

 Disconnecting the ignition coil of the 1st cylinder can see, what value INPA shows when cylinder efficiency is 0.
 This value can be significantly different for different versions of DME!

-For example, there are versions, where 0 efficiency by INPA will be displayed around +8.0 units; there are versions, where the 0 value will correspond to +0.2.
+For example, there are versions, where 0 efficiency by INPA will be displayed around +8.0 units (typically for N53; N54); there are versions, where the 0 value will correspond to +0.2 (typically for N43).